-OECD Education Department,
+Partner OECD Education Department,

 Centre for Educational Research

 and Innovation (CERI)

-December 2024
+Starting date December 2024

-Two years
+Duration of the programme Two years

-Global
+Countries involved Global

-€2.5 million
+Total Investment €2.5 million

 The EWE initiative has been designed to enhance global equity and efficiency in education by leveraging research to improve education systems.
 Its long-term vision includes becoming a leading reference for evidence synthesis in education, guiding systematic research production, and fostering a self-improving community of intermediaries.